-MA verifies the claim for reimbursement included in the Project Progress Report submitted by the JS in maximum 30 days from official registration at the MA (this deadline may be suspended in case additional clarifications/documents are needed).
+MA verifies the Project Progress/Financial Report submitted by the JS in maximum 30 days from official registration at the MA (this deadline may be suspended in case additional clarifications/documents are needed).

 Payment is done in maximum 10 working days from the authorizing process of the Project Progress Report is completed, and the ERDF and RO co financing is transferred to the LB and respectively Romanian partners.